Singapore-based consultant sets up New Zealand Trust

 By this phase of the engagement, Peter had left his job in Singapore, and though he was busy arranging to ship his personal effects to New Zealand, he was also able to devote more time to getting the business up and running as a viable concern.
 He had used industry contacts to launch a marketing campaign in New Zealand, and his other priority was to establish a temporary physical presence in Wellington until he could find a suitable office premises.
 With this in mind, Peter agreed to use our full Virtual Office in Wellington, serving as a cost-effective, fully functioning office in the heart of the city for a short-term (three month) period.
 This would allow him to meet potential Clients, as well as use the services of a secretary who would field telephone calls and forward messages to Peter, wherever he was in the world.

-Peter has maintained a close relationship with Healy Consultants since he first contacted us in early 2006.
+Peter has maintained a close relationship with Healy Consultants since then.
 He is settling into life in New Zealand and his company is beginning to reap the benefits of Peter’s international marketing and branding expertise.
 Our work with Peter’s company continues, too, our latest task being to assist with completing an annual tax return and submitting it to the IRD at the end of the company’s financial year.